chloegaul/Dissertation/README.md

 Data2Lambdas <- as.data.frame(cbind(HistoricalLambda = Historicallambdas, Type1Error = ErrorsLambdas, Method = as.factor(MethodsLambdas)))

 plot(Data2Lambdas$HistoricalLambda, Data2Lambdas$Type1Error, col = Data2Lambdas$Method, pch = 4,
-     xlab = "Historical Lambda2", ylab = "Type 1 Error", main = "Plot of the Type 1 Error of the Current Trial when Borrowing Historical Data UsingVarious Methods, from Historical
+     xlab = "Value of Historical Lambda2", ylab = "Type 1 Error", main = "Plot of the Type 1 Error of the Current Trial when Borrowing
-     Data with Varying Values of Lambda2") #Plot all errors from all methods
+     Historical Data Using Various Methods, from Historical Data with Varying Values of Lambda2") #Plot all errors from all methods

 #Put lines through points to show trend for each method